YanickT/Pyrror/README.md

 README
 table_helper (export & import tables)
 make to python package
-chi_2.py chi2 calculation is incorrect
 Tests for chi_2
 Tests for regression
 Improve Tests

 # FIXME:
+chi_2.py chi2 calculation is incorrect

-Covariant Matrix has problem with error
+Covariant Matrix has problem with error (comparison with presentaion result shows a missing 2* in the total error)

 Data should format in such a way, that the mean value is given by 1,... not the error